-- 4. Does the entity have an equal opportunity policy as per the Rights of Persons with Disabilities Act, 2016?
+4. Does the entity have an equal opportunity policy as per the Rights of Persons with Disabilities Act, 2016?
 If so, provide a web-link to the policy.

+The group policy is being followed.

-The Company follows its holding company's policy. - 5.
-Return to work and Retention rates of permanent employees and workers that took parental leave.
+5. Return to work and Retention rates of permanent employees and workers that took parental leave.

-Gender Permanent Employees Permanen t Workers
+Gender Permanent Employees Permanent Workers

 Return to work rate Retention rate Return to work rate Retention rate

 Male 100% 100% NA NA

-Female NA NA NA NA
+Female - - NA NA

-Total 100% 100%
+Total 100% 100% NA NA